-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
+Both the X-T20 and the E-M1 II have been discontinued, but can regularly be found used on ebay.
+The E-M1 II was replaced by the Olympus E-M1 III, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T20 and the Olympus E-M1 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.